Licensed Q Arabica Grader, M.A. Journalism

 The Hario Skerton is one of the most iconic hand grinders out there.
 For many years it was one of the only better options in the budget range.
 It wasn’t a magnificent grinder though.

 Recently Hario has released a new and improved version: The so-called Hario Skerton ‘Pro’.

-I have had the grinder for a couple of months now, so I have had plenty of time to get familiar with the small tweaks and upgrades to the old model.
+I have had the grinder for a while, so I have had plenty of time to get familiar with the small tweaks and upgrades to the old model.

 In this review, I will go through all the small details and tell you how the ‘Pro’ is different from the original, and of course also take a close look at the grind.